Gluten-Free Blackberry Crisp with Almond Flour

 • Preheat your oven to 350 degrees.

-• Place the blackberries in medium bowl and add the vanilla and 1/4 cup maple syrup.
+• Place the blackberries in medium bowl and add the tapioca starch, vanilla, and 1/4 cup maple syrup.
+Stir until well combined and spread the mixture across the bottom of the baking dish.

-• In a mixing bowl, combine the oats, coconut sugar, maple syrup, oat flour, almond flour, coconut oil, and salt, and stir until it's well combined.
+• In a mixing bowl, combine the oats, almond flour, oat flour, coconut oil, coconut sugar, rest of the maple syrup, and salt, and stir until just combined.
+Spread the mixture across the top of the fruit.

-• Place the blackberry crisp in the preheated oven and bake for 40 minutes or until the blackberries are bubbling and the top is just beginning to turn brown.
+• Place the blackberry crisp in the preheated oven and bake for 40 minutes or until the blackberries are bubbling and the top is just beginning to turn golden brown.

 Nutrition

-Serving: 1g | Calories: 320kcal | Carbohydrates: 40g | Protein: 6g | Fat: 16g | Saturated Fat: 9g | Polyunsaturated Fat: 6g | Sodium: 40mg | Fiber: 6g | Sugar: 20g
+Serving: 1g | Calories: 395kcal | Carbohydrates: 50g | Protein: 8g | Fat: 20g | Saturated Fat: 11g | Polyunsaturated Fat: 1g | Monounsaturated Fat: 1g | Sodium: 67mg | Potassium: 271mg | Fiber: 8g | Sugar: 21g | Vitamin A: 154IU | Vitamin C: 15mg | Calcium: 83mg | Iron: 2mg

 Similar Posts